MattInglisWhalen/MattInglisWhalen.github.io/_pages/2024_04_08__clustering_by_density.md

 $$W = [\max(\eta) - \min(\eta)]/2$$.
 In order to also visually demonstrate the prominence of a peak, I'll multiply these lengths and widths by twice the peak threshold.

-With this definition of an ellipse, we now have visual confirmation of where our our dummy data has 4 clusters with a threshold above 0.6
+With this definition of an ellipse, we now have visual confirmation of the general size and orientation of the overdensities that we could already see with our eyes.
 <img src="https://mattingliswhalen.github.io/images/2024_04_08/peak_ellipses.png">

-For a scientific analysis looking for a count of clusters, this algorithm can then

 ## Making an R Package